-The main Szeged Wine FestivalWine Festival this year is held in Széchenyi Tér, between Friday 5th May 2017 and Sunday 21st May 2017.
+The main Szeged Wine FestivalWine Festival is held in Széchenyi Tér in May as part of the 17 day festival period.

 As well as the wine festival there is also the two day Bridge Festival (see below) held within this ten day wine festival.

 Szeged Bridge FairSzeged Bridge Fair is an annual family fair with Puppet Shows for children, Folk & Jazz Concerts, a Wine Festival and Cultural Exhibitions.